webplate/endebts/Readme.md

 Add some users to get started.

+You cannot edit a transaction, just add the correct one and remove the unnecessary one(s) with the swipe icon at the bottom.

 et hop !

-## General syntax of csv history file:
+## General syntax of csv history files:

 * {tabulation} to separate fields
 * "#" starting line for commented line